JacobSheehy/AllClearSensorLibrary/README.md

 # AllClearSensorLibrary

 This is an Android library written in Kotlin for accessing sensors in the foreground.
-The project is currently a Work-In-Progress and is not yet ready for use in production.
+The project is currently a Work-In-Progress and is not yet ready for use in production by many apps.

+It is currently used in [All Clear Weather](https://play.google.com/store/apps/details?id=com.allclearweather.android).

 Key features
 ------------